kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "What's wrong, honey?" she asked as she switched on the light.
 I could see the blond form of my mother in her sleep grown.

 I noticed that I was visibly in sweating.
-Then I checked my bodies for signs of injuries.
+Then I checked my own body for signs of injuries.
+I was relieved that nothing happened to me.

 "A very vivid nightmare," I said.
 "I ran through a forest trying to get away from some monsters."

 "Night terror."

 "Yeah.
-I think that's it."
+I think that's it.
+I don't even know what I am running from."

 "Child, I don't know what to do.
 If this keeps up, we're going to get a doctor's appointment.
-I am going to do research this morning."
+See the sleep doctor, maybe?"

 "But-"

 "No but!
-I am not going to have a son with night terror in my house, especially when he disturbs my sleep.
-Do you want to die in a traffic accident."
+I am not going to have a son with constant night terror in my house, especially when he disturbs my sleep.
+Do you want to die in a traffic accident?"

 "No, mom."